Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Deep architectures for sparse coding

 \subsection{Deep Unrolling full sparse coding method (DU-full-sc)}

 Considering the limitations of the plug-and-play methodology, in this section a deep unrolling approach is proposed to efficiently tackle these issues by utilizing a form of training called \textit{end-to-end}.
 In more details, instead of learning the CNN prior $\mathcal{N}_\theta$ offline, we unroll a small number of iterations, say $K$, of HQS scheme (\ref{eq:finalupdates}) and we treat them as a deep learning network, where each iteration is considered a unique layer of the proposed model.
 Thus, a K-layer deep learning architecture is formed, where its depth and parameters are highly interpretable due to the fact that the modeling of the network is based on the physical process underlying the examined problem.
-Figure (\ref{fig:du_sc}) illustrates the architecture of a K-layer deep unrolling network.
+Figure \ref{fig:du_sc} illustrates the architecture of a K-layer deep unrolling network.

 By denoting that $\mat{G}^{(K)}$ is the output of the proposed approach, an end-to-end training is performed seeking to minimize some loss function with respect to CNN weights $\theta$.
-To this end, the following one is employed as loss function,

-where $\mat{X}_i$ corresponds to the $i^{th}$ target block of locally dependent signals (e.g., hyperspectral image patch).
+To this end, the following one is employed as loss function, where $\mat{X}_i$ corresponds to the $i^{th}$ target block of locally dependent signals (e.g., hyperspectral image patch).
 Note that the CNN prior $\mathcal{N}_\theta$ is learnt based on the quality of the estimate $\hat{\mat{X}}=\mat{D}\mat{G}^{(K)}$, which strongly depends on the dictionary.
-Above, it is assumed that all CNN priors $\mathcal{N}_\theta(\cdot)$ of each layer (iteration) have identical weights $\theta$ (weight tying practice), thus reducing the learnable parameters and simplifying the architecture.
-Another noteworthy merit of the deep unrolling approach is that the penalty parameters $\lambda, \mu$ and b introduced in relation (\ref{eq:HQSconstr}) can be treated also as network parameters to be learned via the end-to-end training scheme.
-It should be highlighted that an accurate estimate of $\hat{\mat{X}}$ implies that the corresponding sparse coding matrix $\mat{G}^{(K)}$ is enforced to capture the inherent structure (local dependencies) of the data.
+Above, it is assumed that all CNN priors $\mathcal{N}_\theta(\cdot)$ of each layer (iteration) have identical weights $\theta$ (weight tying practice), thus reducing the learnable parameters and simplifying the architecture. \textit{Another noteworthy merit of the deep unrolling approach is that the penalty parameters $\lambda, \mu$ and $b_1, b_2$ introduced in relation (\ref{eq:HQSconstr}) can be treated also as network parameters to be learned via the end-to-end training scheme.} It should be highlighted that an accurate estimate of $\hat{\mat{X}}$ implies that the corresponding sparse coding matrix $\mat{G}^{(K)}$ is enforced to capture the inherent structure of the data.